 This committee is a heavy-load committee whose primary concern lies with developing undergraduate academic policies and implementing them where appropriate.
-The policies pertain to undergraduate retention, probation and dismissal, academic honors, the university major, undergraduate advising, and other issues relating to undergraduate academic standards, regulations or requirements.
+The policies pertain to undergraduate admission, retention, probation and dismissal, academic honors, the university major, undergraduate advising, and other issues relating to undergraduate academic standards, regulations or requirements.
 The committee makes policy recommendations to the FGA.
 There is one standing subcommittee: Transfer Agreement Subcommittee.
-The incoming committee will start to function at the beginning of the new academic year.

 - 1. Status: Decision-making relative to undergraduate academic policies. - 2.
 Accountability: To the FGA. - 3.
 Composition: Vice President for Academic Affairs (ex officio) or designee; Vice President for Enrollment Management (ex officio); Director for Academic Student Services for OPTIONS; Registrar; Five faculty members elected by the FGA; and a minimum of one undergraduate student appointed by the Director of Student Development. - 4.
-Chairperson: A faculty member elected by all ongoing, newly elected members, and appointed members after results of FGA elections are publicized at the end of each spring semester and before the end of the academic year, which is the final May contract date.
+Chairperson: A faculty member elected by the committee.
 The committee as a whole will determine who will take minutes at each meeting. - 5.
 Duties: - a.
-Develops and recommends for FGA action policies on:

-- b.
-Retention, probation, dismissal of undergraduate students; - c.
+Develops and recommends for FGA action policies on: - b.
+Admission, retention, probation, dismissal of undergraduate students; - c.
 Academic standards, attendance, schedule, grading, registration and other academic regulations regarding undergraduate students; - d.
-Facilitates cooperation and interchange between faculty and staff involved with undergraduate retention, registration, enforcement of academic standards, and other committee concerns; - e.
-Reviews academic status of undergraduate students; makes decisions regarding undergraduate students to be placed on probation, removed from probation, continued on probation, or dismissed. - f.
-Reviews and approves programs of study for the university Major, as submitted by the Director of Interdisciplinary Initiatives; - g.
-Approves students for Kappa Gamma Pi honors/awards; - h.
-Organizes and executes an annual Honors Convocation; - i.
-Reviews annual calendar jointly with GACC as prepared by the Registrar; - j.
-Keeps an orderly file of committee minutes and proceedings; - 6.
-Meetings: Frequency determined by members of the committee, but at least monthly.
-The incoming committee will start to function at the beginning of the new academic year (FGA approved Oct.
-15, 2011). - 7.
+Facilitates cooperation and interchange between faculty and staff involved with undergraduate admission, retention, registration, enforcement of academic standards, and other committee concerns; - e.
+Reviews academic status of undergraduate students; makes decisions regarding undergraduate students to be placed on probation, removed from probation, continued on probation, or dismissed; - f.
+Oversees the implementation and revision of placement testing policies and procedures; - g.
+Oversees the implementation of policies on undergraduate admission; - h.
+Reviews and approves programs of study for the university Major, as submitted by the Coordinator of Interdisciplinary Studies; - i.
+Approves students for Kappa Gamma Pi honors/awards; - j.
+Organizes and executes an annual Honors Convocation; - k.
+Reviews annual calendar jointly with GACC as prepared by the Registrar; - 1.
+Keeps an orderly file of committee minutes and proceedings; - m.
+Appoints a subcommittee called Transfer Agreement Subcommittee which - i. consists of: - Vice President for Academic Affairs or designee; - Director of Transfer Recruitment; - Director for Academic Student Services for OPTIONS or designee; - Two faculty members who may or may not be members of the UAC. - Registrar or designee - ii.
+Oversees the development and review of transfer agreements with accredited and nonaccredited degree-granting institutions of higher learning.

+- iii.
+Develops and reviews policies and procedures for transfer agreements. - iv.
+Maintains transfer agreements. - 6.
+Meetings: Frequency determined by members of the committee, but at least monthly. - 7.
 Budget: Office of Academic Affairs expenses to be approved by the Vice President for Academic Affairs after consultation with the chairperson of the committee.